mairml/Network-Analysis/README.md

 =====IMPLEMENTATION====

+Further, specific directions are given in the script files.
 For use of these scripts, edit the given program files below the point that says:
 #=====MAKE EDITS HERE=========#

-Further, specific directions are given in the files